opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 ## Cluster-level coordination settings

-- `cluster.fault_detection.leader_check.timeout` (Time unit): Determines the timeout duration for each node, indicating the period it waits for a response from the cluster manager during a leader check before deeming it as a failure.
-It can now be set dynamically through Update cluster settings API.
+- `cluster.fault_detection.leader_check.timeout` (Time unit): Determines the amount of time a node waits for a response from the cluster manager during a leader check before deeming the check as a failure.

 - `cluster.fault_detection.follower_check.timeout` (Time unit): Determines the timeout duration for the cluster manager, specifying the duration it waits for a response during a follower check before deeming it as a failure.
 It can now be set dynamically through Update cluster settings API.